vast-data/cosmos-labs/lab4/README.md

 This Lab 4 solution demonstrates how to implement systematic version control for research datasets using VAST's protection policies and snapshot capabilities.
 We'll build a comprehensive system that automatically creates snapshots at key milestones and provides researchers with easy tools to browse, search, and restore from previous dataset versions.

-## Build our Infrastructure: Code Lab Server Access
+## Build On VAST: Code Lab Server Access
 The VAST Data Labs gives our entire community remote access to our data infrastructure platform for hands-on exploration and testing.
 The lab environment is a practical way to get familiar with VAST systems, try out different configurations, and build automation workflows - all without needing your own hardware setup.

 If you do not have access to a VAST cluster, complete this lab using our data infrastructure platform, [join our Community to get Code Lab Server access](https://community.vastdata.com/t/official-vast-data-labs-user-guide/1774#p-2216-infrastructure-automation-with-python-and-the-vast-api-3).